 Mr. Paul N. Nunnery, who served as Executive Director from 1960 until 1990 wrote in his compilation of The Baptist Children's Village history, I Heard the Children Singing, "The survival and usefulness of any service agency is dependent, in large measure, upon its capacity and willingness to change."
 Swift and dramatic change is exactly what characterized the efforts of this new administration with an emphasis given to family-style living as children moved from the Woodrow Wilson campus, where children lived in dormitories, to a new campus on Flag Chapel Road.

 This family-modeled living continues to be an essential part of residential child care provided by The Baptist Children's Village.
 Since those early days, "wars, natural disasters, economic recessions and depressions have beset and sometimes devastated Mississippi society . . ., but literally without even one day's interruption, The Baptist Children's Village has addressed the most basic and essential needs of countless thousands of boys and girls and their families without fee or charge and without monetary support from government at any level."

 From 2004 until 2010, under the direction of Executive Director, Rory Lee, The Baptist Children's Village focused on making the ministry more accessible to families throughout the state; and furthering the vision to provide a more natural, family living environment to hurting children by expanding to seven smaller, strategically located residential campuses.

-In 2012 The Baptist Children's Village launched the Dorcas In-Home Family Support Program focusing on earlier intervention.
-The objective of the Dorcas Program is to bring the healing ministry of Christ to children and their families at an earlier point in the cycle of need.
+In 2012, under the leadership of Rory Lee, The Baptist Children's Village launched the Dorcas In-Home Family Support Program focusing on earlier intervention.
+The objective of the Dorcas Program is to bring the healing ministry of Christ to children and their families at an earlier point in in the cycle of need.
 This non-residential program was first launched in eight counties in northeast Mississippi with the intention of expanding to all 82 Mississippi counties.